espressif/esp-idf/docs/en/api-reference/peripherals/gptimer.rst

 Resource Allocation
 ^^^^^^^^^^^^^^^^^^^

-Different ESP chip might have different number of independent timer groups, and within each group, there could also be several independent timers.
-Please refer to the [`TRM <{IDF_TARGET_TRM_EN_URL}#timg>`__] to find out how many hardware timers exist.
+The GPTimer is implemented using {IDF_TARGET_NAME} Timer Group module.
+Different ESP chips might have different number of independent timer groups, and within each group, there could also be several independent timers.
+Please refer to Chapter `Timer Group (TIMG) <{IDF_TARGET_TRM_EN_URL}#timg>`__ in {IDF_TARGET_NAME} Technical Reference Manual to find out how many hardware timers exist.

 From driver's point of view, a GPTimer instance is represented by :cpp:type:`gptimer_handle_t`.
 The driver behind will manage all available hardware resources in a pool, so that users don't need to care about which timer and which group it belongs to.